Pantyhose-X/awesome/README.md

 ## Java

+*   [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - A modification for the Discord Android App

 *   [AlfaazPlus/QuranApp](https://github.com/AlfaazPlus/QuranApp) - An ad-free and privacy-focused app for exploring the Holy Qur’an.

 *   [lloydtorres/stately](https://github.com/lloydtorres/stately) - A NationStates app for Android.